-- Solar services agreement with Sierra to purchase up to 20 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on October 10, 2017 and ending on October 9, 2026 unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 2 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on August 17, 2017 and ending on August 16, 2026 unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 1.35 MW alternating current electricity at a maximum of 100% capacity factor per month and the capacity from a 2 MW/ 4 MWh battery energy storage system with a term to begin on December 9, 2020 and ending on December 8, 2027 unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement
+- Solar services agreement with Sierra to purchase up to 20 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on October 10, 2017 and ending on October 9, 2026.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 2 MW alternating current electricity at a maximum of 100% capacity factor per month with a term to begin on August 17, 2017 and ending on August 16, 2026.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Solar services agreement with Sierra to purchase up to 1.35 MW alternating current electricity at a maximum of 100% capacity factor per month and the capacity from a 2 MW/ 4 MWh battery energy storage system with a term to begin on December 9, 2020 and ending on December 8, 2027.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement. - Energy storage services agreement with Sierra to purchase the capacity from a 2.4 MW/ 5.2 MWh battery energy storage system with a term to begin on October 25, 2022 and ending on October 24, 2027.
+Unless either party provides ninety days written notice of intent not to renew, the agreement shall be renewed for additional five year terms provided no renewal term extends beyond the termination date of the corresponding interconnection agreement.

-Wholesale transmission contracts - The Cooperative holds three separate point to point transmission agreements to provide point-to-point transmission services for delivering to other Southwest Reserve Sharing Group (SRSG) members under the SRSG Agreement and for the Joint Generation Contingency Reserve Plan (N-1 Plan).
-The first agreement provides for reserved transmission capacity of 30 MW for delivery of energy to other SRSG participants, the second agreement provides for reserved transmission capacity of 175 MW for the receipt of energy from other SRSG participants in the event of a loss of Apache generation and the third agreement provides for reserved transmission capacity of 110 MW as established in the N-1 Plan.
-Each of these agreements, which renew annually, are expected to remain in effect for the term of the members' network service agreements.
-In the opinion of management, the Cooperative will be able to provide service in accordance with these agreements.
+Wholesale transmission contracts - The Cooperative holds three separate point-to-point transmission agreements to provide point-to-point transmission services for delivering to other Southwest Reserve Sharing Group (SRSG) members under the SRSG Agreement and for the Joint Generation Contingency Reserve Plan (N-1 Plan).
+The first agreement provides for reserved transmission capacity of 30 MW for delivery of energy to other SRSG participants; the second agreement provides for reserved transmission capacity of 175 MW for the receipt of energy from other SRSG participants in the event of a loss of Apache generation; and the third agreement provides for reserved transmission capacity of 110 MW as established in the N-1 Plan.
+Each of these agreements, which renew annually, are expected to remain in effect for the term of the Members' network service agreements.
+In the opinion of Management, the Cooperative will be able to provide service in accordance with these agreements.

-Other transmission service agreements - The Cooperative provides separate transmission service agreements (Point to Point and Network Integration) with other entities in accordance with the Cooperative's Open Access Transmission Tariff (OATT) or other pre-OATT agreements.
+Other transmission service agreements - The Cooperative provides separate transmission service agreements (Point-to-point and Network Integration) with other entities in accordance with the Cooperative's Open Access Transmission Tariff (OATT) or other pre-OATT agreements.
 These other transmission service agreements provide for reserved transmission capacity and will remain in effect in accordance with each respective service agreement.
-In the opinion of management, the Cooperative will be able to provide service in accordance with these agreements.
+In the opinion of Management, the Cooperative will be able to provide service in accordance with these agreements.